• Skip to primary navigation

 Yogurt with lauki (bottle gourd) garnished with cilantro and red chili powder

-This healthy yogurt side is also called Lauki ka raita or Ghiya raita.
-It is made from grated lauki (bottle gourd), yogurt and spices.
+This cooling yogurt side is also called Lauki ka raita or Ghiya raita.
+It is made from grated lauki (bottle gourd), yogurt, and spices.

 Bottle gourd is known as Lauki or Doodhi in India and is used in a variety of north and south Indian dishes.